Dundalk: English rule

-The Corporation of Dundalk was granted a new charter by Charles II on 4 March 1673, after the Restoration of the monarchy.
-The forfeiture of property and settlements carried out during the Restoration saw much of the land of Dundalk granted to Marcus Trevor, 1st Viscount Dungannon, who had fought for both sides in the war.
-Even though the Bellews were seen as Papists, Sir John Bellew appears to have held on to much of his family's land.
-English politics were soon impacting Ireland again, and in 1689 the Williamite commander, Schomberg landed in Belfast and marched unopposed to Dundalk, but, as the bulk of his forces were raw and undisciplined as well as inferior in numbers to the Jacobite Irish Army, he decided against risking a battle.
+After the Restoration of the monarchy, the Corporation of Dundalk was granted a new charter by Charles II on 4 March 1673.
+The forfeiture of property and settlements carried out during the Restoration saw much of the land of Dundalk granted to Marcus Trevor, 1st Viscount Dungannon, who had fought for both sides in the civil war.
+Even though the Bellews were seen as Papists, Sir John Bellew appears to have held onto much of his family's legacy landholdings.
+In July 1680, Oliver Plunkett, the Catholic Archbishop of Armagh and Primate of All Ireland, was put on trial for treason in Dundalk.
+The trial collapsed when his accusers failed to show up.
+He was moved to London the following year and tried again, this time being found guilty in what is now accepted to have been a miscarriage of justice, and executed.

+When the Williamite War in Ireland began in 1689, the Williamite commander Schomberg landed in Belfast and marched unopposed to Dundalk but, as the bulk of his forces were raw and undisciplined as well as inferior in numbers to the Jacobite Irish Army, he decided against risking a battle.
 He entrenched himself at Dundalk and declined to be drawn beyond the circle of his defences.
-With poor logistics and struck by disease, over 5,000 of his troops died and an opportunity to end the war by taking Dundalk from the Jacobites was missed.
+With poor logistics and struck by disease, over 5,000 of his troops died.

 After the end of the Williamite War, the third Viscount Dungannon, Mark Trevor, sold the Dundalk estate to James Hamilton of Tollymore, County Down.
 Hamilton's son, also James, was created Viscount Limerick in 1719 and then the first Earl of Clanbrassil in 1756.
-The modern town of Dundalk largely owes its form to Hamilton.
-The military activity of the 17th century had left much of the town's walls in ruins.
+The modern town of Dundalk owes its form to Hamilton.
+The military activity of the 17th century had left the town's walls in ruins.
 With the collapse of the Gaelic aristocracy and the total takeover of the country by the English, Dundalk was no longer a frontier town and no longer had a need for its 15th-century fortifications.
 Hamilton commissioned the construction of streets leading to the town centre; his ideas stemming from his visits to Continental Europe.
 In addition to the demolition of the old walls and castles, he had new roads laid out eastwards of the principal streets.